Dynatrace/demo-opentelemetry-patterns/docs/scenario1.md

 Rather, the log lines should be bundled and sent to Dynatrace in batches.

-[scenario1.yaml](../scenario1.yaml) shows the OpenTelemetry collector configuration to achieve this.
+[scenario1.yaml](https://github.com/Dynatrace/demo-opentelemetry-cleanup/blob/main/scenario1.yaml){target=_blank} shows the OpenTelemetry collector configuration to achieve this.

+We will first generate the data then explain the YAML configuration.

 ## Start Collector